r0627054/Software-ontwerp/README.md

 input, and it is distinguished visually from the other subwindows.
 Interacting with any subwindow using the mouse makes that subwindow the active subwindow.
-If the active subwindow is closed, and any subwindows remain, of those subwindows the one that was active most recently becomes again the active subwindow.
+If the active subwindow is closed, and any subwindows remain, of those subwindows the one that was active most recently becomes again the active subwindow.**

-There are three kinds of subwindows:
+**There are three kinds of subwindows:**

-- A Tables subwindow shows the list of the names of the tables that the user has created so far, in a tabular view.
+- **A** Tables **subwindow** shows the list of the names of the tables that the user has created so far, in a tabular view.
 The user can create and delete tables, edit their name, and open a table.
-The latter creates a new Table Design subwindow (if the table has no columns) or Table Rows subwindow (otherwise).
-The user can press Ctrl+T at any time to create a new Tables subwindow.
+The latter **creates a new** Table Design **subwindow** (if the table has no columns) or Table Rows **subwindow** (otherwise). **The user can press Ctrl+T at any time to create a new Tables subwindow.**

-- A Table Design subwindow shows the list of the columns of a particular table, in a tabular view.
+- - **A**Table Design **subwindow** shows the list of the columns of a particular table, in a tabular view.
 For each column, the name, the type, whether blanks are allowed, and the default value are shown.
 Whether blanks are allowed is shown in the form of a checkbox.
 The type is String, Email, Boolean, or Integer.
 A column’s default value is shown as a checkbox if the column’s type is Boolean, and in textual form otherwise.
 If a column allows blanks and its type is Boolean and its default value is blank, this is shown as a grayed-out checkbox.
 The user can add and remove columns and edit their characteristics.
-The user can press Ctrl+Enter to create a new Table Rows subwindow for the current table.
+The user can press Ctrl+Enter to **create a new** Table Rows **subwindow** for the current table.

-- A Table Rows subwindow shows the list of the rows of a particular table, in a tabular view.
+- - *A** Table Rows **subwindow** shows the list of the rows of a particular table, in a tabular view.
 For each row, the value of that row for each of the table’s columns is shown.
 Values for columns of type Boolean are shown as checkboxes; other values are shown in textual form.
 If a row’s value for some column is blank and the column’s type is Boolean, this is shown as a grayed-out checkbox.
 The user can add and remove rows and edit their values for the table’s columns.
-The user can press Ctrl+Enter to create a new Table Design subwindow for the current table.
+The user can press Ctrl+Enter to **create a new** Table Design **subwindow** for the current table.

-  A subwindow’s title bar shows the kind of subwindow, as well as, for a Table Design or Table Rows subwindow, the name of the table.
+    **A subwindow’s title bar shows the kind of subwindow, as well as, for a Table Design or Table Rows subwindow, the name of the table.
     Any changes made through one subwindow are immediately visible in all other subwindows showing the same information.
 However, invalid data entered in one subwindow do not propagate to other subwindows.
-Furthermore, if, for some piece of data, an invalid value was entered in one subwindow, and subsequently a valid value is entered in another subwindow, the valid value propagates to all subwindows showing the same information, including the ones showing an invalid value; the valid value overwrites any invalid values and any such invalid values are lost.
+Furthermore, if, for some piece of data, an invalid value was entered in one subwindow, and subsequently a valid value is entered in another subwindow, the valid value propagates to all subwindows showing the same information, including the ones showing an invalid value; the valid value overwrites any invalid values and any such invalid values are lost.**

-  In any subwindow, the width of any of the columns shown in the tabular view can be modified by dragging the column header’s right-hand border.
-Any changes made in this way to the layout of the tabular view are immediately visible in all subwindows showing the same information; for example, if the width of a column is changed in a Table Rows subwindow for a particular table, that column will immediately have the new width in any current or future Table Rows subwindow for that table.
-In other words, a separate tabular view layout is associated with each table’s Table Rows view, as well as with each table’s Table Design view, as well as with the Tables view.
+    In any **subwindow** , the width of any of the columns shown in the tabular view can be modified by dragging the column header’s right-hand border.
+Any changes made in this way to the layout of the tabular view **are immediately visible in all subwindows showing the same information**; for example, if the width of a column is changed in **a** Table Rows **subwindow** for a particular table, that column will **immediately** have the new width **in any current or future** Table Rows **subwindow** for that table.
+In other words, a separate tabular view layout is associated with each table’s Table Rows **view**, as well as with each table’s Table Design view, as well as with the Tables **view**.
-  A tabular view’s logical height includes some space below the table where the user can double-click to add new rows.
+    **A tabular view’s logical height includes some space below the table where the user can double-click to add new rows.**
-  Figure 1 shows the domain model of Tablr.
-  Clearly, at this level of abstraction, the problem domain is quite simple.
-The main challenge of this assignment, then, lies not in the design of the domain layer of your system, but in the design of the user interface layer.